nf-core/bactmap/docs/output.md

 * `snpsites/`
   * `constant.sites.txt` A file with the number of constant sites for each base
   * `filtered_alignment.fas` Alignment with only informative positions (those positions that have at least one alternative variant base)

-### Create Alignment from Pseudogenomes

-Only those pseudogenome fasta files that have a non-ACGT fraction less than the threshold specified will be included in the `aligned_pseudogenomes.fas` file.
-Those failing this will be reported in the `low_quality_pseudogenomes.tsv` file.

-Output files

-* `pseudogenomes/`
-  * `aligned_pseudogenomes.fas` alignment of all sample pseudogenomes and the reference sequence
-  * `low_quality_pseudogenomes.tsv` a tab separated file of the samples that failed the non-ACGT base threshold

 ### RapidNJ